srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**: Remember that this certificate is used to secure the communication from the device to the Edge Gateway.
 The device uses the symmetric key within the connection string for authentication with the IoT Hub.

     The initial code within this method is responsible for ensuring the **azure-iot-test-only.root.ca.cert.pem** file is available.
-Of course, in production applications you might consider using an alternative mechanism to specify the path to the x509 certificate, such as an environment variable, or using TPM.
+Of course, in production applications you might consider using an alternative mechanism to specify the path to the X.509 certificate, such as an environment variable, or using TPM.

-    Once the presence of the x59 certificate has been verified, the **X509Store** class is used to load the certificate into the current user's certificate store.
+    Once the presence of the X.509 certificate has been verified, the **X509Store** class is used to load the certificate into the current user's certificate store.
 The certificate will then be available on-demand to secure communication to the gateway - this occurs automatically within the device client, so there is no additional code.

     > **Information**: You can learn more about the **X509Store** class [here](https://docs.microsoft.com/en-us/dotnet/api/system.security.cryptography.x509certificates.x509store?view=netcore-3.1).

-1. In Visual Studio Code, with the **Program.cs** file still open, on the **Terminal** menu, select **New Terminal**.
+1. On the **Terminal** menu, click **New Terminal**.

-1. At the bottom of Visual Studio Code, in the **TERMINAL** window, run the following command:
+1. At the TERMINAL command prompt, enter the following command:

     ```bash
     dotnet run